njmulsqb/njmulsqb/README.md

 Hey 👋🏻,

 I am a Software Engineer & Security Researcher from Pakistan 🇵🇰 I am a huge fan of FOSS and always loves to contribute to such projects.
-My expertise are in Javascript, TypeScript, ReactJS & NodeJS
+My expertise are in Javascript, TypeScript, and Python

 - Web: [https://njmulsqb.github.io/](https://njmulsqb.github.io/)